insolar/docs/docs/source/ledger-nano.rst

 A hardware wallet is a separate device that stores the private keys for your crypto assets.
 The keys never leave the device and remain secure even if the device is connected to a compromised computer.

-The Insolar application for Ledger Nano S and X keeps your Insolar private key on the device and lets you manage XNS coins via the `Insolar Wallet <https://wallet.insolar.io>`_.
+The Insolar application for Ledger Nano S and X keeps your Insolar private key on the device and lets you manage XNS coins via `Insolar Wallet <https://wallet.insolar.io>`_.

 The application is developed by the Insolar team.
 To request technical support, send an email to support@insolar.io.